 5. Be present, not perfect

-You don’t need to become a full-time content creator to benefit from LinkedIn.
-But staying a little active helps.
-Liking posts, commenting, or occasionally sharing something relevant keeps your profile visible and shows engagement.
-It also makes networking easier.
-When you reach out to people, you’re no longer just a name, they’ve already seen you around.
+Liking posts, leaving thoughtful comments, or occasionally sharing something relevant keeps your profile visible and signals to recruiters that you’re engaged in your field.
+It also makes networking much easier – when you reach out to someone, you’re no longer just a name they don’t recognise.
+They’ve already seen you around.